Bobby Caldwell: Death

-Caldwell died at his home in Great Meadows, Independence Township, New Jersey, on March 14, 2023, at the age of 71.
-His death was announced the following day by his wife, Mary Beth Caldwell.
-According to his wife, Caldwell's health had declined after suffering severe side effects from fluoroquinolone in 2017.
+Caldwell died at his home in Great Meadows, New Jersey on March 14, 2023, at 71.
+His death was announced the next day by his wife, Mary Beth Caldwell.
+According to his wife, his health had declined after suffering severe side effects from fluoroquinolone in 2017.

-Following Caldwell's death, his 1978 hit song "What You Won’t Do for Love" experienced a surge in popularity on social media, such as on TikTok and Instagram.
+After Bobby Caldwell's death, his 1978 hit song "What You Won't Do for Love" experienced a surge in popularity on social media, such as on TikTok and Instagram.
 In early 2024, the song reached No. 1 on the TikTok Billboard Top 50 chart as well as a brief entry at No. 86 on the UK Singles Downloads Chart.
-This was due to a viral trend featuring videos of chocolate-covered strawberries paired with the song’s signature horn intro.
-The original video that sparked the phenomenon, posted by user pr4yforgabs, garnered over 420 million views and 50 million likes on TikTok.
+That was due to a viral trend featuring videos of chocolate-covered strawberries paired with the song's signature horn intro.

 Film soundtracks

 Caldwell wrote and performed songs for the movies Back to School ("Educated Girl"), Mac and Me ("Take Me, I'll Follow You"), Salsa ("Puerto Rico") and its sequel ("Every Teardrop").
 He also recorded a song for the 1984 film Night of the Comet ("Never Give Up").
-Due to what he has cited in interviews as a lower cost of use than the original recordings, his versions of big band standards have appeared in several films.
+Due to a lower cost of use than the original recordings as cited in interviews, his versions of big band standards have appeared in several films.
 Examples include Simone (2001) and Lake Boat (2002).

-Aside from a minor role in 1988's Salsa, Caldwell portrayed Frank Sinatra from October 1999 to January 2000 in the Las Vegas musical The Rat Pack Is Back.
+Aside from acting in a minor role in 1988's Salsa, Caldwell portrayed Frank Sinatra from October 1999 to January 2000 in a Las Vegas musical, The Rat Pack Is Back.